gbiggs/rtctree/README.txt

 Requirements
 ============

-rtctree requires omniorb-py, including omniidl with the Python backend.
+RTCTree requires omniorb-py, including omniidl with the Python backend.
 If you have installed OpenRTM-python, you will have these installed already.
 If not, you will need to install them manually.

-rtctree uses the new string formatting operations that were introduced in Python 2.6.
+RTCTree uses the new string formatting operations that were introduced in Python 2.6.
 It will not function with an earlier version of Python.
 It has not been tested with Python 3 and it is likely that several changes will be necessary to make it function using this version of